sanghosuh/3loa/README.md

 # 3 Laws of Acquisition (3loa)

-A framework consisting of 3 sequential steps that utilize 2 essential conditions for acquisition of knowledge/skill:
+A framework consisting of **three sequential steps** that utilize **two essential conditions** for acquisition of knowledge/skill.

+Two essential conditions are the following:

 * `Comprehensible input`
 > Input not 'comprehensible' to a learner cannot be learned nor acquired.